CARF & DAC8 Explained: What They Mean for Crypto-Asset Reporting

 Table of Contents

 Imagine you have a piggy bank, but instead of coins, it’s full of digital money, like Bitcoin or other crypto.
 Governments want to know what’s inside that piggy bank so they can make sure people pay taxes when they should.
 But crypto is tricky: it’s digital, it can move across countries, and sometimes it’s hard for tax authorities to see what’s happening.
-That’s where CARF and DAC8 come in.
-These are new rules that make crypto companies report what’s going on, so tax authorities can keep better track.
-In this blog, you’ll learn what CARF and DAC8 are, how they work, who they affect, and why they are a big deal.
-CARF is an international standard, while DAC8 represents the European Union’s implementation of it.
-Both frameworks require crypto-asset service providers (CASPs) to report user details and transaction information to tax authorities to enhance transparency and prevent tax evasion.

 Beginning on January 1, 2026, these rules will require platforms to collect and verify users’ residency and transaction information, with the first reports for 2026 due to tax authorities in 2027.